Observation of an acoustic topological Euler insulator with meronic waves

-We emphasize that although the acoustic band below the gap has vanishing Berry phase, the edge states emerge due to the following reasons.
-First, the edge states is a manifestation of the fragile topology of the second and third bands [see Figs.~2(b) and 2(c)]~\cite{bouhon2018wilson,Alex_BerryPhase}.
-Second, as mentioned above, due to the fact that the sites are located at the unit-cell boundaries, the trivial Zak (Berry) phase yields topological edge states.
+We note that due to the finite-size effect and the intrinsic dissipation, the valence band edge is blue-shifted and broadened.
+(Similarly, other bulk states are also shifted and broadened as shown in the figure.)
+Nevertheless, the measured dispersion of the edge states agree well with the calculated edge dispersion from finite-element simulation of the eigenstates. {We emphasize again that the topological Euler phase here (as a prototype fragile topological phase protected by the $C_2{\cal T}$ symmetry) does not support robust gapless edge states.
+The observed edge states are rather due to the nontrivial Zak phase which is indirectly connected to the Euler topology in kagome lattices.
+As explained in details in the Supplemental Material~\cite{SM}, this is a unique phenomenon for odd Euler class topological phases.
+In fact, the Zak phase physics dominates the emergence of the edge states in this work.
+For instance, we find two branches of edge states for the armchair edge boundaries which stem from the evolution of the edge states in both the complete gap I and the partial gap II due to the Zak phase under the influence of chiral symmetry breaking due to the TNN couplings (see Supplemental Material~~\cite{SM}).
+That is, one branch of the edge states comes from the partial gap II which is consistent with the observation in Ref.~\cite{Jiang2021}.
+These phenomena enrich our understanding on the Euler topological phases.}